Mary Walsh (actress): Other work

 Walsh's other television work included the short-run sitcoms Dooley Gardens (1999); Hatching, Matching and Dispatching (2006); and a guest starring role as Miranda Cahill on the CBC television series Republic of Doyle.
 She currently has a recurring role on CBC's Little Dog.
 She created the CBC program Mary Walsh: Open Book, a talk show about books and literature, in 2003.
 Walsh revived the Fury family from Hatching, Matching, and Dispatching by writing and starring in A Christmas Fury in 2017.

 Besides TV acting, she has worked on movies such as Mambo Italiano, Geraldine's Fortune, Rain, Drizzle and Fog, Buried on Sunday, The Divine Ryans, Young Triffie, Violet, and The Grand Seduction.

 2004 saw Walsh host a segment on the CBC documentary series The Greatest Canadian, in which she championed the case for Sir Frederick Banting (the Nobel prize-winning discoverer of insulin) as the greatest Canadian who ever lived.

 In June 2007, she hosted the Pride Toronto Gala & Awards ceremony.

 On December 15, 2007, Walsh made national news with a story about her upcoming special, Nudity, Sexuality, Violence and Coarse Language, in which a large group of people who went and stripped naked standing next to St. John's Harbour in −11 °C (12 °F) weather to be filmed as a part of the show's closing.
 Walsh herself did not go nude.

 In 2017, Walsh published her debut novel, Crying for the Moon.
+In 2026, Walsh published Brassy Bit of Aging Crumpet: A Memoir in Pieces, a collection of essays that detail her time growing up, her relationship with her family, and behind-the-scenes glimpses of her CBC shows, including This Hour Has 22 Minutes.